bevyengine/bevy/README.md

 These principles ensure Bevy remains a **powerful yet user-friendly** engine for both small and large projects.

 ## About
+Bevy provides a variety of resources to help users get started and stay up to date:

 * **[Features](https://bevyengine.org):** A quick overview of Bevy's features.
 * **[News](https://bevyengine.org/news/)**: A development blog that covers our progress, plans and shiny new features.

 ## Docs
+Bevy offers a range of official and community-maintained documentation:

 * **[Quick Start Guide](https://bevyengine.org/learn/quick-start/introduction):** Bevy's official Quick Start Guide.
 The best place to start learning Bevy.
 * **[Bevy Rust API Docs](https://docs.rs/bevy):** Bevy's Rust API docs, which are automatically generated from the doc comments in this repo.